 Housewife and mother to nine children, Julia Malinao wanted to help support her husband who works as a farmer by taking part in the KSK program.
 She said that everything she learned from the 12-week program, she shared with him.

-Aside from growing eggplant, tomato and banana in their backyard, they’ve also started planting sweet corn.
+Aside from growing eggplant, tomato, and banana in their backyard, they’ve also started planting sweet corn.

 Malinao proudly said that after only 70 days into the program, their income increased to as much as Php 3,000.

 Magdelina Oquino has four children.
-With her husband working as a construction worker, she wanted to look to other opportunities to help with the family’s expenses.
+With her husband working as a construction worker, she wanted to look for other opportunities to help with the family’s expenses.
 Through the KSK Program, Oquino was able to start planting sweet corn and earned a gross income of Php 20K just after 70 days.

-KSK graduate Julio Olino proudly showed guests how to select good quality honeydew for selling.
+KSK graduate Julio Olino proudly showed guests how to select good-quality honeydew for selling.

-Olino shares that his family of eight benefits from his backyard harvest of string beans, eggplants, sweet corn and honeydew.
+Olino shares that his family of eight benefits from his backyard harvest of string beans, eggplants, sweet corn, and honeydew.

-He aims to harvest bell peppers, ampalaya and eggplant by August of this year.
+He aims to harvest bell peppers, ampalaya, and eggplant by August of this year.
 He added that he is very lucky to have his carabao to help him in his farming.